-Two county facilities, The Cultural Arts Center at Glen Allen and Walkerton Tavern, are located within the study area.
-The Cultural Arts Center states its mission is to inspire and enrich our community by offering exceptional performances, classes, and visual arts exhibits.
+The Cultural Arts Center states its mission is "To inspire and enrich our community by offering exceptional performances, classes, and visual arts exhibits."
 In addition to its arts offerings the center does rent meeting space along with catering capabilities and a gift shop.
 At over 50,000 square feet, it acts as a hub of activity not just for the Glen Allen community, but the county as a whole.
-Walkerton Tavern is run by the county's Recreation and Parks Division and offers a variety of programming throughout the year.
-It can also be rented for private events and meetings and shares a parking facility with the Cultural Arts Center.